whosonfirst/deprecated-go-whosonfirst-static-lambda/README.md

 All of this package's dependencies are bundled with the code in the `vendor` directory.

 ## Important

-_This code will be merged back in to `go-whosonfirst-static` once we finish working out all the weird AWS/Lambda -isms..._

 This is _super_ early work and does not yet support all the features of the `go-whosonfirst-static` package.
 Here is a short list of things this package lacks: